 Luis C Omphroy, M.D.

 Ophthalmology & Cataract Surgeon located in Aiea, HI

 About one-third of diabetic adults over 40 have diabetic retinopathy, a serious eye disease that threatens vision.
 Because diabetes has serious damaging effects on the eyes, complete diabetic eye exams at Omphroy Eye Care in Aiea, Hawaii, are an essential part of your health care.
 Experienced ophthalmologist Luis Omphroy, MD, offers complete diabetic eye exams to identify and manage the damaging effects of diabetes.
-Book your appointment by calling the office or using online scheduling today.

 In diabetic eye exams, Dr. Omphroy evaluates your eye health and vision, just as with a regular comprehensive eye exam.
 He pays special attention to the areas of the eye that diabetes typically damages.